LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 LSU Performance Insights

 - The Lady Tigers are outscoring opponents by 25.5 points per game with a +841 scoring differential overall.
-They put up 82.7 points per game (fifth in college basketball) and give up 57.2 per outing (26th in college basketball).
+They put up 82.7 points per game (fifth in college basketball) and allow 57.2 per outing (26th in college basketball).

-- In conference contests, LSU averages fewer points per contest (77.3) than its overall average (82.7).
+- With 77.3 points per game in SEC matchups, LSU is putting up 5.4 fewer points per game in conference games compared to its overall average (82.7 PPG).

-- The Lady Tigers are averaging 85.9 points per game this season in home games, which is 8.7 more points than they're averaging in away games (77.2).
+- The Lady Tigers are averaging 85.9 points per game this year in home games, which is 8.7 more points than they're averaging when playing on the road (77.2).

-- Defensively, LSU has been better in home games this season, ceding 52.8 points per game, compared to 63.2 on the road.

-- The Lady Tigers have been putting up 73.4 points per contest in their last 10 times on the court, an average that's much lower than the 82.7 they've scored over the course of the 2022-23 campaign.

 Miami (FL) Performance Insights

-- The Hurricanes' +222 scoring differential (outscoring opponents by 6.5 points per game) is a result of putting up 70.4 points per game (79th in college basketball) while allowing 63.9 per contest (171st in college basketball).
+- The Hurricanes have a +222 scoring differential, topping opponents by 6.5 points per game.
+They're putting up 70.4 points per game, 79th in college basketball, and are giving up 63.9 per outing to rank 171st in college basketball.

 © 2023 Data Skrive.
 All rights reserved.